privacy-scaling-explorations/zkevm-specs/specs/keccak256/variable-length-input.md

 Each row other than the first is corresponding to a `Keccak-f` permutation round.

 We define these state tags
-- Absorb: Absorbs the current input and permutes state.
+- Continue: Absorbs the current input and permutes state.
 - Finalize: Does the same but it marks the state output is usable for the consumer.
 - Null: A dummy tag for the first row and the rest of the unused rows.